le-chang/nf-genetic-correlations/README.md

  ```bash
 /genetic_correlations/data/
 ```
 **Note:** an example of 'metadata.txt' is included, which can be edited.
-Additionally, if the user wants to run the analysis across a subset of the GWAS datasets, it is possible to do so by creating a new metadata file including only those datasets (and specify the file name with the --metadata flag - see  ```bash run_nextflow.sh```).
+Additionally, if the user wants to run the analysis across a subset of the GWAS datasets, it is possible to do so by creating a new metadata file including only those datasets (and specify the file name with the --metadata flag - see  ```run_nextflow.sh```).

 #### 📦 c) LD Reference Files